 3- PetWorld 100% Dog Fence System – Best Wireless Pet Containment System

 This 100 % wireless fence for two dogs features a unidirectional circular boundary that can be adjusted from 10 to 100 levels of correction and an area of 40 to 500 feet equivalent up to an area of 18 acres.

-It comes with a waterproof receiver collar, an automatic sleep feature that is rechargeable.
+It comes with a waterproof receiver collar and an automatic sleep feature that is rechargeable.
 This lets your dog move around freely within the confinement, even when it’s raining.

 It’s also very easy to pair and set up.
-Simply plug into the transmitter, pair it to the receiver and then let your dog out.
+Simply plug it into the transmitter, pair it to the receiver, and then let your dog out.

 You don’t have to put wires in the ground or dig up a fence.
 The 100 % wireless capability makes it the best choice in this listing of five Wireless invisible dog fences.

 If you own a larger property and are looking to utilize this system to create a complete boundary, this is an excellent alternative.
 It covers 1 and third acres.
 It is easily expandable to 100 acres using additional wires if necessary.

 The collar is waterproof and powered by a battery, but an ordinary 9-volt battery would last for about 6 months.